Gluten-Free Icebox Cake (Dairy-Free Option)

 Step 3: If you use my homemade whipped cream recipe below, whip it up in a stand mixer or with an electric mixer now.

-Step 6: Repeat this 2-3 times; add fresh fruit to the top.
+Step 6: Repeat this 2 to 3 times, then add fresh fruit on top.
 Feel free to drizzle chocolate over the top.

 • Add some lemon zest to the fresh berries for a citrusy zing.